vSsongv/Operating_System_PA/README.md

 - Document: One PDF document (200 pts) including;
 	- Describe how you implement page allocation, deallocation, fork, and copy-on-write.
 	- *This time, the quality of writing will be carefully evaluated.*
-	  - You may get reduced points when you just **read** your code your code (surprisingly, the instructor do know C syntax!!!).
+		- You may get reduced points when you just **read** your code (surprisingly, the instructor does know C syntax!!!).
 		- Instead, describe your entire journey to complete the program.
 You must clarify why you choose the particular design you use over other alternatives, what is your key idea in implementing those features, explains your failed tries, the analysis on the causes of those failures, and how you resolved them.
-	  - Bad example: To implement page allocation, using a variable x, increase it by 2.
+		- Bad example: To implement page allocation, find xyz by increasing from 0 to 9999.
+Then increase x by 2.
 If xx > 0, do something.
-  - Good example: To implement page allocation, I used abc.
+		- Good example: To implement page allocation, firstly I used abc properties.
 Since it is xyz, it is kkk if xyz is 99.
-So, to find such plm, the code iterates over cde and finds something with xxx, and increase it by 2 to indicate something for xyz.
-I firstly thought this was enough, but it did not work when xyz is 0xdeadbeef.
-So, I modified ...
+So, try to find something like plm by iterating the cde list and finds something with xxx.
+This value is increased by 2 to indicate something for xyz.
+I thought this should work, but it did not when xyz is 0xdeadbeef.
+It turned out that xyz is not true but abc is false.
+So, I modified it ....
 	- Lesson learned if you have any
 	- No more than six pages